onyx-platform/onyx/doc/user-guide/internal-design.md

 <img src="/doc/design/images/diagram-4.png" height="65%" width="65%">

 *Because application of functions from the log against the replica are deterministic and free of side effects, peers do not need to coordinate about the speed that each plays the log.
-Peers read the log and completely independent timelines*
+Peers read the log on completely independent timelines*

 Peers affect change in the world by reacting to log entries.
 When a log entry is applied, the peer calls `onyx.extensions/replica-diff`, passing it the old and new replicas.
 The peer produces a value summarization of what changed.
 This diff is used in subsequent sections to decide how to react and what side-effects to carry out.